Everyone uses problems and summaries very differently. This inconsistency makes it dangerous as information can be either omitted or duplicated.

 If you’re searching for all triage like issues, the best thing to do is to click the search box in the journal and then type in “cough” for example.
 This way you should see all the cough related issues.

 For referral forms, it is important that both problems and summary entries are merged so they include any relevant information.
-To avoid unnecessary sharing of information that may result in a the relevant information being lost amongst other entries and to also avoid causing potential GDPR issues, only active major problems and current major summary items are included.
+To avoid unnecessary sharing of information that may result in a potential 'GDPR' issue and the relevant information being lost amongst other entries, only active major problems and current major summary items are included.

 Ardens has a ‘Problem & Summaries Sorter’ template to help this.